VHI faces illegal state aid investigation in Brussels

 Yoghurt and other short-shelf-life products that pass through the UK on the way to the Irish market have been subject to supply interruptions, according to Simon Marriott, chief operations officer at BWG Foods, the company behind Spar in Ireland, the Sunday Independent writes.
 Exporting firms, retailers and industry representatives fear Brexit-related supply shortages may worsen as trading volumes return to normal, potentially leading to higher prices.

-Facebook executive Nick Clegg lobbied Tánaiste Leo Varadkar about the social media giant’s concerns over a landmark European court ruling on data privacy, the Business Post writes.
-The call with the former British deputy prime minister took place days after Facebook launched a high Court case against Ireland Data Protection Commissioner on a related issue.
+Facebook executive Nick Clegg lobbied Tánaiste Leo Varadkar about the social media giant’s concerns over a landmark European court ruling on data privacy, according to the Business Post.
+The call with the former British deputy prime minister took place days after Facebook launched a High Court case against Ireland’s Data Protection Commissioner on a related issue.

 Housebuilders opted not to start new housebuilding last year in a move that will impact on the number of new homes coming to market this year, the Sunday Times reports.
 Construction Industry Federation spokesman Shane Dempsey said many builders decided to “harvest cash” in case they might have to “hibernate” later in the year due to Covid-19 lockdowns.

-The owner of the popular wedding venue, Killashee hotel in Kildare, are engaged in “positive discussions” with Bank of Ireland about an extension of forbearance in its debt as sales slumped 84 per cent during the peak season in 2020 due to Covid-19, according to the Sunday Times.
+The owner of Killashee Hotel. a popular wedding venue in Kildare, are engaged in “positive discussions” with Bank of Ireland about an extension of forbearance in its debt as sales slumped 84 per cent during the peak season in 2020 due to Covid-19, according to the Sunday Times.
 Craigfort Taverns faces a test on loan covenants in March which it is unlikely to meet, it said.